-David Baker has published widely in the field of Library and Information Studies, with 19 monographs and over 100 articles to his credit.
+David Baker has published widely in the field of Library and Information Studies, with 20 monographs and over 100 articles to his credit.
 He has spoken worldwide at numerous conferences and led workshops and seminars.
 His other key professional interest and expertise has been in the field of human resources, where he has also been active in major national projects.
 He has held senior positions at several institutions, including as Principal and Chief Executive of Plymouth Marjon University, and Emeritus Professor of Strategic Information Management.
-He has also been Deputy Chair of the Joint Information Systems Committee (Jisc).
-Until recently he was a member of the Board of Governors of the Universities of Northampton and South Wales.
+He has also been Deputy Chair of the Joint Information Systems Committee (JISC).
+Until recently, he was a member of the Board of Governors of the Universities of Northampton and South Wales.
 He is Chair of the Board of the Institute of Contemporary Music Performance.
-He is a leader in the field of library and information science.
+He is a leader in the field of Library and Information Science.

 Lucy Ellis is a consultant and research associate within higher education.
+In 2021, she was co-editor and author with Professor David Baker of 'Future Directions in Digital Information: Predictions, Practice, Participation'.
 She holds a PhD in Experimental Phonetics from Queen Margaret University in Edinburgh and was the recipient of a British Academy scholarship to study Linguistics at the University of Cambridge.
 She has worked as a Senior Lecturer and programme leader at Plymouth Marjon University and as a project development consultant.
 She holds an Honorary Research Fellowship with the College of Humanities at Exeter University.
-She was the Chief Investigator for a pilot randomised controlled trial investigating the communication strategies of hearing-impaired children for the National Institute of Health Research.

 Elsevier.com visitor survey